-During the design process I figured that it was quite difficult to pair an icon with the hand lettered logo type.
-The brand name Stempelwiese was already very wide, and the icon made it even wider.
-To place the icon on top the brand name was not an option either.
+During the Design Phase, I found that it was quite difficult to pair an icon with a hand-lettered logotype.
+The brand name “Stempelwiese” was already very wide, and adding an icon to it made the image even wider!
+I couldn’t find a way to place the icon on top of the brand name without taking away from it, either.

-In terms of color, my customers already had their preferences.
-Steffi’s favorite color is pink and Helmut wanted to have a more neutral color for the website.
-So we kept the lettering in a very dark pink and the meadow-detail in a strong, bright pink.
+In terms of color, my customers had already made their preferences known.
+Steffi’s favorite color was pink, and Helmut wanted to have a more neutral color for the website.
+I chose to keep the lettering in a very dark color to contrast with the “meadow” detailing in a strong, bright pink.

 Primary Logo Design

 Steffi recognized early on that she would need to use social media to her advantage.
 She is very active on YouTube and Instagram most of all.
 So I turned her new branding into customized social media templates that she could alter as needed for her posts.

 I used the hexagon from the main logo to form the basic shape.
 From there, Steffi can choose different placements of the shape, and even adjust the colors for each post!